 "Just point your D-Sync to your computer screen."

 Janyu blinked and then did as he was told.
 "Like this?"
-There was no reply from the device but there was one form his computer as his room was filled with a bright white light.
+There was no reply from the device but there was one from his computer as his room was filled with a bright white light.
 One second, the bee from outside saw his human friend standing in his room with a floating digital creature and the next, they were both gone.

 The bee seemed to shrug as it buzzed back towards the crops.

 August 1, 1973: London, England – 7:29 AM

 Robert tossed the soccer ball upwards from where he was lying on his bed and he kept this constant motion for the next few minutes.
-He then groaned and dragged his back down the bed, taking his sheets with him as he lay on the floor.
+He then groaned and slowly dragged his back down the bed, as if he was melting, taking the sheets with him as he found himself lying on the floor.

-"I am so bored" he groaned.
+"I am so bored," he bemoaned.
 It had only been ten minutes since he had woken up and he was already bored with his day.
 Breakfast wouldn't even be ready for another forty minutes.

-He and his family had just moved to London, England from America a week ago and he had no one to hang out with being the new kid in the neighborhood and all.
-They could've moved to Hokkaido in Japan; then he would've at least known somebody there at least.
+He and his family had just moved to London, England from America a week ago and he had no one to hang out with, being the new kid in the neighborhood and all.
+If they had moved to Hokkaido in Japan; then he would've at least known somebody there at least.
 Then again, his parents would never allowed him to meet with a stranger without adult supervision in a foreign country… But at least he would know someone!

-He had wanted to make some new friends the day before and it's not like he was shy, far from it.
-According to all of his friends back in his old home, he was vulgar, blunt, and probably the most outgoing ten year old in the world.
+He had wanted to make some new friends the day before.
+And it's not like he was shy, far from it.
+According to all of his friends back home, well, old home, he was vulgar, blunt, and probably the most outgoing ten year old in the world.